lessen/src/dot.md

      - Line numbers enabled as is file path and title in header.
      - Incremebtal search enabled.
      - And other stuff besides
+     - Note: don't have a good way to share the local spelling dictionary.
+Suggestions anyone?
 - python
      - adding sub-directories to PYTHONPATH and
      - disabling genration of those .pyc files.